desjare/grumpyplayer/README.md

 # grumpyplayer

 Experimental linux & windows video player video player based on glfw, OpenGL, ALSA, XAudio2, ffmpeg, boost and curl.
-It supports full screen mode (double click), drag & drop, bicubic gpu resizing & ssa/ass subtitles.
+It supports full screen mode (double click), drag & drop, bicubic gpu resizing & ssa/ass and srt subtitles.
 It is also possible to launch it with a URL and the video will be streamed.

 This is a proof of concept of how to design a player with modules having very little coupling together.
 It is written in C++ but with the Go language approach in mind.
 While the implementation uses encapsulation & structure, data definitions are public and accessible.
 It relies heavily on C++ standard library or boost but it uses a more a C style design approach in the implementation and APIs.
 PEP-20 states that explicit is better than implicit and beautiful is better than ugly.
 These principles should apply to C++ as well and I often see overly complicated class hirarchies that are difficult to maintain.
 The player was written with that in mind.